 The function strobe output logic uses the GPIB interface DC supply to provide the required logic levels.
 If the GPIB interface is connected to the user's PC, excessive ground noise may prevent the function strobe from operating correctly.
-If this is the case, the output mode of the function strobe may be changed to provide an open collector output instead.
-In this case, the end user has to provide an external DC power supply and pull-up.
-A 9 Volt DC battery may be used for this purpose.
-Contact AMETEK Programmable Power' service department for details on changing the operation of the FS output.
+If this is the case, the output mode of the function strobe may be changed to provide a floating open collector output.
+In this case, the end user has to provide an external DC power supply and pull-up resistor.
+A 9 volt battery may be used for this purpose.
+Contact California Instruments' service department for details on changing the operation of the FS output.